alphagov/fourth-wall/README.markdown

  - `filterrepo[]`: Given multiple times allows for more than one repository to be excluded
  - `extra_scopes`: A comma separated list of extra scopes that your token requires

+## Gist

-The Gist should contain one or more JSON files with this syntax:
+If the `gist` parameter is used, the Gist should contain one or more JSON files with this syntax:
 ```json
 [
   {